 No. Environmental/Social Issue Mitigation Measures Agency responsible for implementation of mitigation measures Monitoring Indicators Agency Responsible for Monitoring b.
 Any risks of land take will be compensated as in RPF. c.
 Compensation plan in place.
 02. OSH issues a.
 Providing workers with PPEs Contractors a.
+OSH plan for the project in place. a.
 Contractor, b.
 Supervising Engineer c.
 Project Manager d.
 OHSD -MoGLSD 03.
 Erosion on the site a.
 Leveling and regressing of the site after works. b.
 Rainwater harvesting measures.
 Contractors a.
 Site restored b.
 Rain water harvesting facilities in place.
 NEMA 04.
 Management of construction waste Routine removal of construction and demolition debris.
 Dumper trucks to have tarpaulins to cover the rubble.
 Contractors Rubble readily and routinely transported outside the site.
 Dumper trucks with tarpaulins on.
 Contractor, Supervising Engineer Project Manager OHSD -MoGLSD